-Payroll errors can cost you fines and even legal penalties.
-Prevent these problems by learning how to avoid payroll mistakes.
-Here are 7 of the most common, along with some simple solutions for avoiding them.
+Payroll mistakes can cost you in fines and you can even incur legal penalties.
+Here are 7 of the most common payroll errors, how to avoid them and simple solutions for fixing them.

 - Withheld federal income tax

 - Both employer and employee Social Security and Medicare taxes

 Consult IRS publications before the beginning of each calendar year to determine whether you are required to make deposits on a monthly or semi-weekly schedule.

 The Federal Unemployment Tax Act further requires any unemployment taxes above $500 to be deposited quarterly (due at the end of the month following the quarter).

 You must electronically remit federal tax deposits.
 Pay late, and you’ll face penalties, with fines reaching as high as 15%.